11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 symptoms were an inability to breathe, a stomach that swelled up like a

-I had received when I had an open heart operation in November 2018.
-There were other minor symptoms such as
+stitches I had received when I had an open heart operation in November

-relatively unimportant.
+were relatively unimportant.

 For the final part of 2020, the symptoms came with great